dandelion/dandelion.github.io/dandelion/features/assets/usages.md

 #### `Assets` Helper

-Anywhere in your application, you can have access to your assets stack by using the [Assets Helper](/dandelion/ref/javadoc/dandelion-core/com/github/dandelion/core/asset/Assets.html) helper.
+Anywhere in your application, you can access your assets stack by using the [Assets Helper](/dandelion/ref/javadoc/dandelion-core/com/github/dandelion/core/asset/Assets.html).
-You can use it through his public API :
+You can use it through its public API :
 <table class="table table-bordered">
     <thead>
         <tr>